Azure-Samples/operator-insights-data-ingestion/INGESTION-OVERVIEW.md

 If the ingestion solution does not meet these requirements, data won't be processed correctly by the Data Product.

+Data Products expose two ingestion endpoint variants: the blob storage endpoint and the data lake storage endpoint.
+You should choose the endpoint that best suits your ingestion method.
+See [Blob storage vs data lake ingestion endpoints](#blob-vs-dfs) for guidance.

 ### Implement the upload code

 Now you can write your end-to-end ingestion solution.